gustavovital/Macroeconomics-Models/README.md

 The main focus of this repository is to replicate macroeconomics papers, some of them semi structural models for monetary policies.
 Yet, i have focused on working papers of the Brazilian Central Bank.

 The responsibility for the codes are on my own.
-Any doubt or suggestion is very welcome.
+Any doubt or suggestion are very welcome.